sailfishos-applications/daily-comics/info/comic_addition.md

 - Preferably no object is present with the character(s) (unless common for the comic or helping define the comic).
 - The logo should be adapted to contain only the necessary parts (no tagline, background, author name, copyright / trademarks signs etc.).
 - The logo's colour may be changed, if it is monochrome, or if it is the same or a very similar colour as the comic's main colour.
-- Fully black or fully white are forbidden as a comic's main color.
+- Fully black or fully white are forbidden as a comic's main colour.
 - The main character(s), logo or other items depoicted may extend to the bottom of the cover (i.e. without leaving a border), but not to either side or the top.
 - If no main character exists, use a representative item or character.
 - If there are too many main characters, show only to the most well known ones / recognisable ones.
-- If the main colour is the color of the main character, the main colour (and hence the background colour) should be darkened or lightened to provide sufficient contrast to the character.
+- If the main colour is the colour of the main character, the main colour (and hence the background colour) should be darkened or lightened to provide sufficient contrast to the character.
-- The character(s) are preferably shown in full color, even if they appear even only sometimes as such in the strips.
+- The character(s) are preferably shown in full colour, even if they appear even only sometimes as such in the strips.

 ## Example strip for a comic / cartoon
 The example must be a file named `example.jpg`.